benfrick/docs-portfolio/src/doc/getting-started/using_nike_apis.md

 ### JSON Schema Helps Define API Contracts

-The structures of the request and response bodies for NDe APIs are defined in each contract (an API.md file, commonly) using <a href="http://json-schema.org/" target="_blank">JSON Schema</a>.
+The structures of the request and response bodies for NDe APIs are defined in each contract (an API.md file, commonly) using [JSON Schema](http://json-schema.org/){:target="blank"}.

-Per <a href="https://en.wikipedia.org/wiki/JSON" target="_blank">Wikipedia</a>: "JSON Schema specifies a JSON-based format to define the structure of JSON data for validation, documentation, and interaction control.
+Per [Wikipedia](https://en.wikipedia.org/wiki/JSON){:target="blank"}: "JSON Schema specifies a JSON-based format to define the structure of JSON data for validation, documentation, and interaction control.
 It provides a contract for the JSON data required by a given application, and how that data can be modified."

 Use the schema to understand the mandatory fields, expected data types, min/max values, and more in order to create requests and responses in accordance with the API contract.